OneKeyHQ/documents/docs/Extension/03-Best Practices/metamask-extension-provider.md

 const provider = createMetaMaskProvider();

 provider.on('error', (error) => {
-  // Failed to connect to MetaMask, fallback logic.
+  // Failed to connect to OneKey, fallback logic.
 });

 // Enjoy!